worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 });
 ```

 When objects are destroyed in Kaboom, the "destroy" event is triggered.
-We'll use this event show a game over screen with the player's score by adding the following code:
+We'll use this event to show a game over screen with the player's score by adding the following code:

 ```javascript
 // End game on player destruction